 Now make sure your earlobes are over your shoulders.
 There we go, now that we are on level terrain, we can do the work of rebuilding your house.
 Start by bringing your hands to your rib cage.
 Imagine your ribs like an umbrella inside your body.
 Take a deep, sideways breath allowing your ribs to expand out into your hands, keeping your shoulders and belly quiet.
 Exhale and knit the front of the ribs together as you close your umbrella.
 Repeat this a few

 You see, during pregnancy, the ribs can expand out and get somewhat “stuck” there, so

 sometimes you need to re-train this lateral breath strategy.

 Let’s move on to the front door of your house, your transversus abdominus.

-Bring one hand above your belly button, one hand below.
+Bring one hand above your belly button and one hand below.
 Inhale and allow your belly to inflate like a balloon into your hands.
 On the exhale, gently hug your belly button halfway back towards your spine (not all the way) as you bring your front two pelvic bones towards your belly button.
 Then inhale and allow your belly to relax again.

 Repeat this a few times as you turn the whispering deep abdominal muscles into a louder voice in your brain!

 Turn your attention to your pelvic floor, the foundation of your house.
-Inhale and allow your pelvic floor muscles to melt into the surface you are sitting on, like melted butter.
+Inhale and allow your pelvic floor muscles to melt into the surface you are sitting on like melted butter.
 Then exhale to contract your pelvic floor like you are stopping the flow of urine.
 Keep your tummy and butt muscles quiet.
 Then inhale to relax again.